August Family-Friendly Events Guide

 Annapolis, MD

 This annual festival, which draws huge crowds every year, will transport you back to 1536.
 You will wander among knights, princesses, fairies, minstrels, and more at this craft show/festival/cosplay opportunity.
 Visitors will be entertained by over 200 performers.
 There is fair food and ale.
-Little ones can play in the free children’s area that includes a pirate ship.
+Little ones can play in the children’s area that includes a pirate ship.
 Tickets are required and advance purchase is suggested.
-Refer to the event website for all sorts of information that will make your experience more enjoyable, including the most updated COVID safety protocols.
+Refer to the event website for all sorts of information that will make your experience more enjoyable.